MichielDeRuiter/InfoVis-team-4/README.md

 ### Idea's from brainstorm session
+This list is non-exhaustive.
+If you have other idea, please add it below or into the board.

 * Visualize how communities evolved over the years -> timeline
 * During election cycle, explore relationship between communities